jharwell/sierra/docs/src/tutorials/project/graphs-config.rst

      # during imagizing.
      - title: 'My Title'

-     # The type of interpolation to use.
-Defaults to 'nearest' if omitted.
+     # The type of graph.
+Must be 'heatmap'.
-     - interpolation: 'nearest'
+     - graph_type: 'heatmap'

      # The Z colorbar label to use.
 Optional.
      - zlabel: 'My colorbar label'